 How do you get rid of bad breath naturally?

-Don’t forget to scrape the tongue clean.
-We tend to ignore this organ, but residual food and bacteria on the tongue can cause mouth odour.
+- Don’t forget to scrape the tongue clean.
+We tend to ignore this organ, but residual food and bacteria on the tongue can cause mouth odor.

 How Can You Control Your Bad Breath?